phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 One caveat is that they require an outlet on the thing sending the action.
 A lot of the time an outlet isn’t necessary for an action-sending UI element, but I haven’t found a way to get the actions from the view controller (yet).

-Here’s the setup for the partially-applied `receivesAction`:
+Here is the setup for the partially-applied `receivesAction`:

 ```swift
 var receivesAction: (String, from: String) -> Void
 receivesAction = action(viewController)
 ```

-The implementation of the `action` function is more complex as getting to the action differs depending on whether the UI element is a `UIBarButtonItem` or a type of `UIControl`. [^action-test]
+Implementation of the `action` function is more complex as getting to the IBAction differs depending on whether the UI element is a `UIBarButtonItem` or a type of `UIControl`. [^action-test]

 [^action-test]: This bit of UIKit magic is from @qcoding's [post on Stack Overflow](http://stackoverflow.com/questions/18699524/is-it-possible-to-test-ibaction) for how to test IBActions.